Gain experience with social science methods and perspectives that broaden your understanding of culture and society.

 The department offers an undergraduate major degree in sociology-anthropology with a choice of three concentrations.
 Within each concentration, learn valuable knowledge and develop vital problem-solving, critical-thinking, interpretive and analytical skills.
 Each concentration has a specialized and distinct curriculum.

 Become a critical consumer of information related to social interaction and an insightful social observer.
 Prepare for graduate study or for positions in business, social services, government or politics, journalism, mass media, nonprofits and community organizations.
-View degree requirements in the Undergraduate Catalog.
+View degree requirements and course descriptions in the Undergraduate Catalog.

 Interested in an internship in sociology, anthropology, or criminal justice?
 Contact the internship coordinator in each program.

 Laura Hahn (lhahn AT_TOWSON)

 Steven Erik Hartmark (shartmark AT_TOWSON)